 Member of American Chemical Society.
 Author of articles in professional journals and presenter of papers at professional society meetings.
-Dr. Lorance’s research interests lie in the accurate prediction of the course and rate of both gas- and solution-phase organic reactions, particularly those involving open-shell species, using computational methods.
+Dr. Lorance’s research interests lie in the accurate prediction of the course and rate of both gas- and solution-phase organic reactions, particularly those involving open-shell species or under unusual conditions, using computational methods.

 Tara M. Sirvent, Ph.D.